Join us

 Communities of Practice (CoP’s)

 In order to facilitate greater consistency and a more structured approach to entrepreneurship development in all its forms within universities and nationally, a new EDHE membership model is introduced.
-Each official member of an EDHE CoP will be asked to make a single commitment of their choice for the period, aligned with the objectives of the CoP in question.
+Each official member of an EDHE CoP will be asked to make a single commitment of their choice for the period aligned with the objectives of the CoP in question.
 In return, official EDHE members will receive a number of benefits, such as sponsored attendance of key events, letters of support when applying for promotion or new positions and a recognisable lapel pin exclusive to EDHE members.
-The role of the Membership Model is to provide strategic direction and basis in which the members programme will be run for members and communities of practise.
+The role of the Membership Model is to provide strategic direction and a basis on which the member’s programme will be run for members and communities of practice.
 In addition, it will be in fulfilling the oversight responsibilities in respect to the EDHE Programme.
 The EDHE Programme is positioned to make entrepreneurship education and training accessible for all students across disciplines.
 This is a much-needed intervention that would better equip students to successfully participate in the economy upon graduation, regardless of whether they are employed or not and the success of this membership module would accentuate this action.

 Although the need for entrepreneurship development in other sectors might be as important, the current focus of EDHE is on universities.
 All university leaders, academics and support professionals with a focus on entrepreneurship are welcome to apply to participate in one of the EDHE CoPs.
-Entrepreneurship development in the general community and in the basic education sector is not within the scope of EDHE, but alignment and collaboration with universities is encouraged.
+Entrepreneurship development in the general community and in the basic education sector is not within the scope of EDHE, but alignment and collaboration with universities are encouraged.

-(1) CoP for Student Entrepreneurship
+(1) CoP for Student Entrepreneurship Coordinators

 (2) CoP for Entrepreneurship in Learning and Teaching